kapunga/config-talk/slides/slides.md

 ### Who Am I

-* Ran into Scala about 8 years ago
-* Picked up Scala immediately fell in love
+* Ran into Scala about 8 years ago and fell in love
-* Jumped to a team starting to use Spark
+* Joined a new team at work using Scala with Spark
 * Started writing support Slack bots in Akka
 * Took a job at a startup using FP Scala
+* Recently started contributing to core Scala

 ---